Secodis/TSS-WEB/Controls/SSDLC_Security-Tests.md

 ## 2. Defect Handling

-1. **Tracking Security Defects:** Security defects MUST be tracked in a defect tracking system and provide relevant meta-information (e.g., criticality rating, CVSS score, etc.).
+1. **Tracking of Security Defects:** Security defects MUST be tracked in a defect tracking system and provide relevant meta-information (e.g., criticality rating, CVSS score, etc.).

 2. **Regular Review of Open Defects:** Open security defects SHOULD be regularly checked for relevance and possible quick wins.